When exploring concepts associated with the Anthropology of Space and Architecture, how do you differentiate between the following categories

 In his publication Dwellings (1997), Oliver further insists “if it is built by architects, the ones that consciously design a building; the complication, theories and process of today’s modern structures indicate that architecture can no longer be called vernacular”.

 The photograph above is an excellent cultural example of vernacular architecture heritage from Karaikudi, in the region of Chettinad, Tamil Nadu, South India.
 The large, internal courtyard ‘nalukettu’ is integral to the dwelling, and the size a specific privilege of the upper caste Hindu Chettiyar householders.
 This ‘open to sky’ space is suitable for a range of joint family community activities that take place.
-This ranges from domestic chores, to ritual marriage ceremonies and the decorative art Kolam design, produced by women in visible white chalk on the courtyard floor for the Pongal harvest rice festival.
-The Indian Chettiyars were rich traders with Burma and much of their architecture has beautifully carved wooden decorative eaves which edge the sloping tiled roof designed to collect rainwater.
+This ranges from domestic chores, to ritual marriage ceremonies, and the artistic Kolam floor designs.
+The Kolam is a decorative pattern produced by all Hindu Tamil women, irrespective of caste, on a daily basis in white or coloured chalk on the threshold of the domestic house.
+This becomes more elaborate during the annual Pongal harvest rice festival as visually illustrated on the right hand side of the Chettiyar courtyard floor.
+The South Indian Chettiyars were rich traders in SE Asia, particularly Burma, and much of their architecture has beautifully carved wooden decorative eaves which edge the sloping tiled roof,designed to drain and collect rainwater.
 Notably the inner walls of these houses are plastered with lime mixed with egg white to get a cool but shiny and smooth surface.
 In contrast many of the internal stone pillars are marble due to commercial trade with Italians or wooden Burmese teak, and some still retain Venetian stained glass windows and crystal chandeliers.
-The ancestral Chettiyar dwelling is merged with historical cultural traditions using permanent building materials named ‘pucca or pukka’.
+The ancestral Chettiyar dwelling is merged with historical cultural traditions using permanent ‘pucca or pukka’ building materials.
 The architectural vocabulary of these South Indian houses thus combines European influences to produce a unique heritage in an Indian vernacular regional style.
 Ironically due to the high maintenance of these properties, many families are now demolishing or neglecting their houses which has resulted in the Indian government converting these beautiful homes into 5* luxury hotels for the tourist market.

 Pukka ( in Hindi पक्का, Urdu پكّا pakkā) is a word of Hindi and Urdu origin literally meaning “cooked, ripe” and figuratively “fully formed”, “solid”, “permanent”.
 In Britain, the linguistic slang term (note of Hindi origin) is often use to describe a ‘pukka bloke’ meaning a “genuine” or “solid man”; derived from the stiff upper lip of the Colonial inspired pukka sahib.
 Pukka buildings or dwellings are therefore designed to be permanent, stable and solid structures.

-For further details on the Anthropology of Architecture do see my blog post on the Anthropology of Space and Place. http://www.talkingstreets.co.uk/2018/09/05/anthropology-of-space/, and for a wider global discussion of indigenous architecture see https://en.wikipedia.org/wiki/Indigenous_architecture.
+For further related topics do see my blog post on the Anthropology of Space and Place. http://www.talkingstreets.co.uk/2018/09/05/anthropology-of-space/, and for a wider global discussion of indigenous architecture see https://en.wikipedia.org/wiki/Indigenous_architecture.